jgcoliveira/ECommerce--Sales-Business-Review/README.md

 *As a Director of Sales, I want to know **how much we have sold this Q2, compared to the previous year and previous Q1**, so that I can know if the new marketing strategies applied this quarter have had an overall impact on sales.*

-*As a local Sales Manager (assigned to a specific country state), **I want to know about my state's sales volume, how it compares with other states and what product categories have sold the most**, so that I can learn about my state's product category preferences, and share possible insights with other Sales Managers.*
+*As a local Sales Manager (assigned to a specific country state), **I want to know about my state's sales volume, how it compares and relates with other states and what product categories have sold the most**, so that I can learn about my state's product category preferences, and share possible insights with other Sales Managers.*

 (SELLERS OUT OF STATE)